 Christina Karns, Ph.D.
 I'm a brain nerd!
 My Ph.D. is in Neuroscience from University of California, Berkeley.
-I've been doing brain research - mainly human neuroimaging - since before there was Google.
-My favorite brain research topics are attention, neuroplasticity, and the neuroscience of positive emotions.
+I've been doing brain research - mainly human neuroimaging - since before there was google.
+My favorite brain research topics are attention, "multisensory integration" or how your senses combine, neuroplasticity, and the neuroscience of positive emotions.
 I balance teaching with a busy research career that involves designing and conducting experiments, supervising student researchers, analyzing data, writing scientific manuscripts and writing grants.
 Besides brain research and teaching, I also love great music, inspiring art, and my family and friends.
-Come by and talk to me in my office hours or make an appointment.
-I'm here to help.
+Come by and talk to me in my office hours or make an appointment if you want to chat about course content or your interests in psychology or neuroscience.